Random fields and the geometry of Wiener space: Introduction and motivation

-We refer the reader to \cite{RFG} for more rigorous geometric defintions of Minkowski functionals, generalized curvature measures and so on.

-\subsection{Our object of study: a richer class of random fields}
+\subsection{Our object of study: A richer class of random fields}

-In this paper we intend to extend \eqref{eq:P-value} to a larger class of random fields $f$, which can be expressed using $F:C_0[0,1]\to\real$, where $C_0[0,1]$ is the space of continuous functions $f:[0,1]\to\real$, such that $f(0)=0$, also referred to as the {\it classical Wiener space}, when equipped with the standard Wiener measure on this sample space.
-In other words, we shall consider random fields which can be expressed as some smooth {\it Wiener functional}.
-For instance, let us start with a smooth manifold $M$ together with a Gaussian field $\{B^x(t):t\in\real_+, x\in M\}$ defined on it, such that the covariance function is given by
+In this paper we intend to extend \eqref{eqP-value} to a larger class of random fields $f$, which can be expressed using $F\dvtx C_0[0,1]\to\real$, where $C_0[0,1]$ is the space of continuous functions $f\dvtx [0,1]\to\real$, such that $f(0)=0$, also referred to as the \textit{classical Wiener space}, when equipped with the standard Wiener measure on this sample space.
+In other words, we shall consider random fields which can be expressed as some smooth \textit{Wiener functional}.
+For instance, let us start with a smooth manifold $M$ together with a Gaussian field $\{B^x(t)\dvtx t\in\real_+, x\in M\}$ defined on it, such that its covariance function is given by

-such that $C:M\times M\to\real$ is assumed to be a smooth\footnote{More precise statements regarding the order of smoothness of $C$ will appear later in Section \ref{sec:app}, where we actually prove an extension of \eqref{eq:P-value}} function.
-This infinite dimensional random field can be used to construct many more random fields on $M$.
-For instance: \begin{Example}[Stochastic integrals] Let $V:\real\to\real$ be a smooth function, and consider the following random field
+where $C\dvtx M\times M\to\real$ is assumed to be a smooth function, with more details appearing in Section~\ref{secapp}, where we actually prove an extension of \eqref{eqP-value}.
+This infinite dimensional random field can be used to construct many more random fields on~$M$, for instance, the following: \begin{Example}[(Stochastic integrals)] Let $V\dvtx \real\to\real$ be a smooth function, and consider the following random field,

-where $F:C_0 \rightarrow \real$ is the Wiener functional
+where $F\dvtx C_0 \rightarrow\real$ is the Wiener functional

-This is clearly an extension of the random fields in \eqref{eq:P-value}.
-As a consequence of our extension of the Gaussian Minkowski functionals to smooth Wiener functionals, we prove that, under suitable smoothness conditions on $V$
+This is clearly an extension of the random fields in \eqref{eqP-value}.
+As a consequence of our extension of the Gaussian Minkowski functionals to smooth Wiener functionals, we prove that, under suitable smoothness conditions on $V$,

 Our smoothness conditions are rather strong in this paper: we assume $V$ is $C^4$ with essentially polynomial growth.
-We need such strict assumptions to ensure regularity of various conditional densities derived from the random field \eqref{eq:stochint:rf} and its first two derivatives at a point $x \in M$. \end{Example}
+We need such strict assumptions to ensure regularity of various conditional densities derived from the random field \eqref{eqstochintrf} and its first two derivatives at a point $x \in M$. \end{Example}